Cozy Peach Kitchen

 Close up of orzo salad with cherry tomatoes and arugula in a glass bowl.

-• Meal prep option: You can easily make this salad into a meal prep-friendly salad in a jar just by layering the pesto orzo with the other ingredients in a jar.
+• Meal prep option: You can easily make this orzo pesto salad into a meal prep-friendly mason jar salad just by layering the pesto orzo with the other ingredients in a jar.

-• Veggies: If you'd like to add more vegetables into the salad, raw veggies like red bell pepper, cucumber, or broccoli would go well.
+• Veggies: If you'd like to add more vegetables to the salad, raw veggies like red bell pepper, cucumber, or broccoli would go well.

 • Gluten-free option: While I have not seen it at my local grocery store, Delallo does make a gluten-free orzo that can be used to make this recipe gluten-free.